KEIRK-XANDREX-BRUAL/FINAL-PROJECT-IN-OOP_BRUAL/README.md

    ---
 ## I. Project Overview

-The Vaccine Management System (VMS) is a Java-based console application designed to manage vaccination records for different patient categories: children, teens, and adults.
+The Vaccine Management System (VMS) is a Java-based console application designed to streamline the management of vaccination records for healthcare providers.
+It helps efficiently organize patient information and ensures accurate tracking of vaccination schedules for different patient categories: children, teens, and adults.
 It ensures efficient record-keeping and provides critical features like tracking vaccination schedules, administering vaccines, and monitoring vaccination completion statuses.

 The project demonstrates the core principles of Object-Oriented Programming (OOP), including **encapsulation**, **inheritance**, **polymorphism**, and **abstraction**, in a practical, real-world context.
 By addressing healthcare needs, the project aligns with **SDG 3: Good Health and Well-being**, emphasizing the importance of timely and complete vaccinations for better health outcomes.